sfc-gh-damurphy/Snowflake_Intelligence/README.md

 Provide **5 to 6 open-ended questions** for customer conversations related to this HOL.

-- "How are you currently handling [specific task or issue related to this HOL]?"
+- "How are you currently handling creating agentic AI solutions that search both structured data and unstructured data?"
-- "What metrics matter most when evaluating [specific task or issue related to this HOL]?"
+- "What metrics matter most when evaluating speed to solutions and easy access from multiple personas?"
-- "Have you faced any security or compliance roadblocks with [specific task or issue related to this HOL]?"
+- "Have you faced any security or compliance roadblocks with utilizeing LLMs and Agentic AI?"
 - "How would you customize this pattern for your environment?"

 ---